lsentkiewicz/javascript/nodejs.md

 Both modes are always required.
 Production mode:
 - `NODE_ENV` must be set to `production`
 - Only errors must be logged to the console.
-Do not output any debug information because log files will grow really fast.
+Do not output any debug information because log files will grow fast.
 - Do not return stack traces in the API response.

 Development mode:
 - `NODE_ENV` must be set to `development`
 - Watch mode must be implemented.
-The application should auto reload on any file change.
+The application should auto-reload on any file change.
 Use [nodemon](https://www.npmjs.com/package/nodemon).
 - Allowed to log debug information.
 - Allowed to return stack traces in the API response.

 ## Error handling
 - Starter packs use service wrappers for proper error handling.
 - Do not ignore errors in empty `try ... catch`.
-Log an error or add a proper inline comment in your code.
+Log an error or add an appropriate inline comment in your code.

 ## Logging
-- It's recommended to use [node-bunyan](https://github.com/trentm/node-bunyan) because it logs by default all information from an error instance (message, stack trace, extra properties).
+- It's recommended to use [node-bunyan](https://github.com/trentm/node-bunyan) because it logs by default all information from an error instance (message, stack trace, additional properties).
 - By default, do not configure logger to output data to log files.
 It's handled automatically when deploying to Heroku or when using monitors like [forever](https://www.npmjs.com/package/forever) or [pm2](https://www.npmjs.com/package/pm2).
-- Do not log senstive information (also in development mode): passwords, secrets, access tokens, credit cards.
+- Do not log sensitive information (also in development mode): passwords, secrets, access tokens, credit cards.

 ## Security
 - Use [pbkdf2](https://nodejs.org/api/crypto.html#crypto_crypto_pbkdf2_password_salt_iterations_keylen_digest_callback) algorithm for password hashing.